LeniaMalki/DynamicCapa/README.md

 - Exfiltration
 - Impact

 During the dynamic analysis, each malware sample will be matched against all implemented rules in the `\json` folder.
 In this folder, each specific rule have a `json`-file named after the ID of the specific rule.
+It makes this tool very easy to expand because it just requires to translate the rule in `json` format, and put it in the `\json` folder.
+We implemented 51 rules at the moment, but the MITRE website contains way more rule that could be implemented.

+All implemented rules correspond to a specific MITRE rule, so if any additional information is needed, the ID can be used to get all necessary details on the technique.

 ## Output Files

-- .log files: For each argument in a rule's registry arguments, it uses regular expression matching to find a match in the event argument.
+- .log files: Contains all the events that matched a rule.
 If a match is found, it writes a log entry to the log file, combining the rule's ID, name, and event values.
 These files essentially contain a dump of numerous events which has been linked to a rule.
 - .csv files: These contain a summarized information about the number of detections made for each class of technique.
 Information included is the technique type, number of occurances and their respective IDs.
 - .txt files: These files consists of a longer reports as opposed to the .csv files.
 They contain the name of the detected techniques as well as the respecive IDs and categories for each malware.